NBSutton98/COM-Documentation/docs/task4.md

 ![renameHTML](./Task4/renameHTML.png)

 <br>**2** Once the file is created, click into it<br>
+!!! info "Info"
         At the top of the page, we will be utilizing a shortcut to make a boilerplate html page
 <br>**3** Copy the following text and paste it into your new file<br>

 ```